jekil/awesome-hacking/_pages/index.rst

 - `Objection <https://github.com/sensepost/objection>`_ - A runtime mobile exploration toolkit, powered by Frida, built to help you assess the security posture of your mobile applications, without needing a jailbreak.
 - `QARK <https://github.com/linkedin/qark/>`_ - QARK by LinkedIn is for app developers to scan app for security issues.
 - `RootAVD <https://github.com/0xFireball/root_avd>`_ - Rooting the Android Studio AVDs.
+- `SUPER Android Analyzer <https://github.com/SUPERAndroidAnalyzer/super>`_ - A command-line application that can be used in Windows, MacOS X and Linux, that analyzes .apk files in search for vulnerabilities.
+It does this by decompressing APKs and applying a series of rules to detect those vulnerabilities.
 - `SafetyNet Fix <https://github.com/kdrag0n/safetynet-fix>`_ - Google SafetyNet attestation workarounds for Magisk.
 - `Uber Apk Signer <https://github.com/patrickfav/uber-apk-signer>`_ - A tool that helps signing, zip aligning and verifying multiple Android application packages (APKs) with either debug or provided release certificates (or multiple).
 It supports v1, v2 and v3 Android signing scheme.
 Easy and convenient debug signing with embedded debug keystore.
 Automatically verifies signature and zipalign after every signing.
 - `Uncertify <https://github.com/felHR85/Uncertify>`_ - A tool written in Python that allows to bypass, in an automated way, the most common mechanisms used in Android apps to implement certificate pinning.
 In addition to that Uncertify can also bypass other OkHttp configuration settings.